kaizen-ai/kaizenflow/docs/work_organization/kaizenflow.organize_your_work.how_to_guide.md

   - Practice leadership skills (which mainly entail technical excellence and patience)
   - Work closely with GP / Paul
-  - Material benefits (e.g., higher Kaizenflow bonuses once the reward system is in place)
+  - Material benefits (e.g., higher KaizenFlow bonuses once the reward system is in place)

 ## Developers